 a.
 In the event of any controversy or claim arising out of, relating to or in connection with the License, any provision of this Agreement, or the rights or obligations of the Parties hereunder, the Parties shall try to settle their differences amicably between themselves.
 Either Party may initiate such informal dispute resolution by sending written notice of the dispute to the other Party, and within ten (10) days after such notice appropriate representatives of the Parties shall meet for attempted resolution by good faith negotiations.
-If such representatives are unable to resolve promptly such disputed matter, it shall be referred to the CEO (or equivalent) of Licensor and to the CEO (or equivalent) of Licensee, for discussion and resolution.
+If such representatives are unable to resolve promptly such disputed matter, it shall be referred to the CEO (or equivalent) of Licensee, for discussion and resolution.
 If such personnel are unable to resolve such dispute within thirty (30) days of initiating such negotiations, unless otherwise agreed by the Parties, such dispute shall proceed to mediation as provided under Section 9.7(b).